salilab/saliweb/doc/modules/build.rst

    .. method:: InstallHTML(files[, subdir])

-      Installs a provided list of HTML files in the ``html`` directory underneath the installation directory.
+      Installs a provided list of static files (usually HTML, although any static resource, such as images, can be installed) in the ``html`` directory underneath the installation directory.
 The files can be installed in a subdirectory if desired by giving the *subdir* argument.

    .. method:: InstallCGI(files[, subdir])